Tech-Team-SalesTube/rowy-backend/README.md

       - datastore.user // access to firestore
       - storage.objectAdmin // access to storage
       - secretmanager.secretAccessor // access to secrets for actionScripts

+and created Artifact Repository `rowy-backend` for docker image versioning/cache.